 • Visit ITD e-filing website https:\incometaxindiaefiling.gov.in

 • Select appropriate type of Return Form based on Sources of Income and status of taxpayer.
-Download the excel based utility from the ITD e-filing website.
+Download the excel or JAVA based utility from the ITD e-filing website.

 • After login, click on “Submit Return”.
 Select the AY and type of form to be uploaded.